 Alpha Nutrition Formula

-Elemental nutrient formulas represent the ultimate reduction of food and have been called "Space Diets".
+Elemental nutrient formulas (ENFs) are hypoallergenic and represent the ultimate reduction of food.
+ENFs have been called "Space Diets".
 By replacing food intake with a chemically defined nutrient formula, the body does not have to deal with a host of non-nutrient chemicals.
 Nutrient formulas that could replace food completely were first used in research and hospital applications.
-These formulas were known as chemically defined or elemental nutrient formulas - ENFs.
-The first formula produced by Environmed Research was called ENFood.
+The first formula produced by Environmed Research in 1990 was called ENFood.
 Several studies demonstrated normal functioning with health benefits for volunteers living on ENFs for weeks at a time.

 NASA sponsored ENF development to define the minimum weight and volume requirement for human food.
 A variety of ENFs had been designed and tested by various research and commercial groups over the past 4 decades.
 ENFs had been used to manage serious digestive diseases and to provide adequate nourishment when eating food was undesirable or impossible.
 Early formulas were often administered by tube feeding.
 Taste and texture were not important.
 Early applications of ENFs included pre- and post-operative nutrition, the treatment of diarrhea, malabsorption, malnutrition, Crohn's disease, ulcerative colitis, pancreatic disease, and short gut syndrome.